Emulator Issues #4357

 By the way in issue 4397 someone submit a patch that reorder the init order of the function and solve this crash.
 So you are right when you say that there is certainly an issue in the way the memory is mapped.

-Updated by pierre about 13 years ago
+Updated by pierre over 13 years ago

 So i was playing around with the allocation code, and accidentally reproduced your problem.
 The problematic memory is not the emitted code.
 It's the tables holding pointers to the code.
 So, either we put the tables under the 2G barrier, or we apply my earlier patch.
 The patch attached here (mis)uses the code blocks to store the tables.

-Updated by beistin about 13 years ago
+Updated by beistin over 13 years ago

 I tried both patchs and they correct the issue.